A list of over 50 people who changed America and helped to influence the United States.

 - Carl Lewis – One of the greatest Olympians

 - Elvis Presley (1935 – 1977) defined the pop age.
 An icon who epitomised the age of the 50s and 60s.

 - Michael Jackson (1958 – 2009) – American Pop singer

 - Madonna (1958 – ) American Pop singer

-- Bill Gates (1955 - ) Founded Microsoft, Bill Gates became the richest man in the world.
-His Microsoft operating system have become one of the most widely used products in the computer age.
+- Bill Gates (1955 – ) Founded Microsoft.
+Bill Gates became the richest man in the world.
+His Microsoft operating system has become one of the most widely used products in the computer age.

 The Constitution of the United States of America